learn-co-curriculum/react-hooks-import-export/README.md

 export default whoseHouse;
 ```
 We can then use `import` to access the function throughout our program.
 Default export allows us to name the exported code whatever we want when importing it.
-For example, `import nameThisAnything from './HagridsHouse.js'` will provide us with the same code as `import whoseHouse from './HagridsHouse.js'`.
+For example, `import nameThisAnything from './HagridsHouse.js'` will provide us with the same code as `import whoseHouse from './HagridsHouse.js'`-- this is called aliasing!

 ```js
 // In a file called Hogwarts.js